Biological Sciences with Foundation

 Towards the end of the year, greater emphasis is placed on independent study, not just in preparation for classes and reading around the subjects, but also with students completing an individual project related to their progression route.

-After the initial year, you should refer to the teaching and learning information for your chosen degree subject C103 - Durham University.
+After the initial year, you should refer to the teaching and learning information for your chosen degree subject.

 Essential Criteria for younger applicants (under 21 years)

-Students under 21 must have achieved a GCSE grade 4 or higher in Maths and a GCSE grade 5 or higher in a Science subject, or be able to clearly demonstrate potential in these subjects.
+Applicants under 21 must have achieved a GCSE grade 5 or higher in Maths and a Science subject (which must include a Biology component) and GCSE grade 4 in English (Language or Literature).

 Recommended Criteria for all applicants